borg286/minecraft2/README.md

 ### Leather and Food

-Drying rack[Tinker's Construct] are placed on walls and dry out meats.
+Drying rack[Tinker's Construct] is made from vanilla wood (acatia, oak, spruce…) are placed on walls for drying out meats.

 By now your meat should be all cooked.
 To get leather hang cooked meat on the rack and wait